daggerok/daggerok.github.io/src/blog/2025/2025-ICT-Mentorship-2025/README.md

   direction of the Bias
 * Keep key levels inside notes in price order, for example, on top FVG High, then C.E. and then FVG Low, etc...
 * Immediate Rebalance (IR), for example, Bearish: is when current today's candle High touched day before yesterday's candle low and rejected.
+One of the signatures of IR is either price will start immediately moving lower or it will do that on a very next candle
-So if that Bearish IR has happened in a range of some old PDArray (like Order Block or FVG), meaning it's using that old range...
+* If that Bearish IR has happened in a range of some old PDArray (like Order Block or FVG), meaning it's using that old range...